Word Embeddings

 What it is

-- Static embeddings: one vector per word, learned from co-occurrence patterns in a training corpus.
-Word2Vec (skip-gram, CBOW), GloVe, and fastText are the classics.
-Fast to train, easy to inspect, blind to context: “bank” has one vector whether it’s a river or a financial institution.
+Static embeddings use one vector per word, learned from co-occurrence patterns in a training corpus.
+Word2Vec, GloVe, and fastText are the classic examples.
+They train quickly and are easy to inspect.
+The cost is context.
+“Bank” has one vector whether the sentence concerns a river or a financial institution.

 What you learn in the DH course